tongwu-msft/azure-rest-api-specs/index.md

 <no body>
 ```

-And you might send an HTTPS PUT request method for an Azure Resource Manager provider by using request header AND body fields that are similar to the following:
+And you might send an HTTPS PUT request method for an Azure Resource Manager provider by using request header *and* body fields that are similar to the following:

 ```
 PUT /subscriptions/03f09293-ce69-483a-a092-d06ea46dfb8c/resourcegroups/ExampleResourceGroup?api-version=2016-02-01  HTTP/1.1